Skip to main content

 Buffalo boasts a stunning scenic waterfront, and there’s no better way to explore it than by bike.
 Canalside and the Outer Harbor, which have undergone significant redevelopment over the past few decades and continue to see exciting upgrades today, offer some of the most unique and enjoyable biking experiences in the city.
-With breathtaking views and trails that serve as gateways to both Buffalo’s vibrant present and its storied past, these areas are perfect for riders of all levels.
+With breathtaking views and trails that serve as gateways to both Buffalo’s vibrant present and its storied past, the area is perfect for riders of all levels.
 Featuring mostly flat, asphalt paths, these beginner-friendly trails provide a beautiful and easy ride, making Canalside and Outer Harbor must-visit destinations for those looking for fun places to bike ride in the city.

 Biking at Canalside

-Canalside is a major summertime hotspot.
+Canalside is a summertime hotspot.
 Aside from its waterways for paddle boats and water bikes, it’s a scenic place to bike alongside the Buffalo River.
 Paths around Canalside are best suited for bikers looking to take things slow or who are new to biking.

 Where to Get Bikes